SanShanApp/sanshan/help.md

 This is an app for control the light stripes.
-There are 3 mode for control light stripes: 8 MODE LED, 11 MODE LED and RGB LED.
+The app have 3 contorl mode pages, please select the corresponding control page for operation according to the product manual.
+Otherwise you will not be able to control your light stripes.
 8 Mode and 11 Mode can control the light stripes to flash according to the program.
 In RGB Mode, you can control the color for light stripes to whatever you want.
 We also have English and Chinese language to make sure when user use our project comfortable.